 At Georgia Campus – Philadelphia College of Osteopathic Medicine (GA–PCOM), the mission of the developing physical therapy program is to prepare individuals who demonstrate excellence in the practice of physical therapy, emphasize a “whole person” approach to patient management, commit to the advancement of knowledge and intellectual growth, and engage in the well-being of the community.REQUEST PROGRAM INFORMATION

 The Doctor of Physical Therapy (DPT) program is designed to be completed in three years (12 terms, four terms each year).
 Program requirements include 140 credit hours of coursework and 36 weeks of full-time clinical experience.
-Visit our curriculum page for additional details.DOWNLOAD PROGRAM BROCHURE
+Visit our course sequence and curriculum page for additional details.DOWNLOAD PROGRAM BROCHURE

 The PCOM Department of Physical Therapy is dedicated to: